juniorsundarCasual/TGT/vault/volume-4.chapter-268.md

 "Yohn-"

 "No, Kevan!"
 The blind boy swatted away the hand the other boy placed on his shoulder to calm him down.
 He turned his head in the general direction of Guy and demanded, "Answer me, why?
-There are others superior to us, with proper dreams and goals, and with the capacity to achieve more with magic in their grasp.
+There are others better than us, with proper dreams and goals, and with the ability to achieve more with magic in their hands.
 So why us?"

 Guy hummed audibly as he formed his response, and said, "It's because I don't like what magic means to them.
 They intend to use it as a tool of destruction.
 For you, though, it is a tool for preservation.
 Those are the kind of people I want in my Sect."